Short travel on cards? Find out if Wildcraft Voyager Trolley Backpack a good travel companion

 There’s abundant space in the bag with various pockets for accessories, laptop, iPad, clothes etc. Additionally, there are a few compartments close to the top of the bag that is good for small items that you need to access easily.
 I use mine for chargers, medicines and hand sanitiser.
 There is also a back panel that can to be used for magazines, newspapers, or anything flat.

 The best thing about the bag is – it’s customizable.
 You can either push the adjustable carry handle inside the pocket and cover the wheels with the pouch provided, for it to become a full backpack.
 Or remove the straps for it to become a complete trolley bag.

 Having a trolley backpack made my travel so much better — it was much easier on my body.

 What I didn’t like

 It is heavy for a backpack.
 But this is the price you pay for having wheels on your pack.
 And Kudos to the Wildcraft team for telling me honestly not to use it for hiking or long walks.
 Your lower back will not like the hard base and wheels at the bottom.
-So, if you’re a traveler who enjoys trips to the wilderness, bring along a lightweight backpack.
+So, if you’re a traveller who enjoys trips to the wilderness, bring along a lightweight backpack.
 And if you are looking for one, Wildcraft has many great options.

 What Could Be Better

-My only issue with this bag is that due to its short and fat shape, it tends to flip over backward when I walk a bit fast.
+My only issue with this bag is that due to its short and fat shape, it tends to flip over backwards when I walk a bit fast.
 I can’t zip around like I can with taller skinnier bags.